 I purchased a second hand Wattbike Atom on ebay and started to use it in May 2019.
 I wasn’t overly enthused for the first few weeks but eventually got into a bit of a routine and my power was consistently around 100 Watts on 1 hour routines.

 My very first road ride was a disaster – I was close to tears as the pain and difficulty was enough to cause me to question whether it was even a practical pursuit.
 I left it for a few more weeks and eventually climbed back on a road bike in July 2019 and worked out a safe route in Norfolk that ensured I avoided main roads (and crossing them).
-I chose not to ride at home due to traffic concerns.
+I chose not to ride at home due to traffic concerns and the lack of support if I encountered a problem.
 Combined with the gym and playing doubles tennis twice a week (badly, due to my inability to run) I slowly saw some improvements in my overall fitness and strength levels.

 Everything continued into 2020 and then was compromised heavily by Covid-19.
 I had to self isolate and therefore lost my cycling rides in Norfolk for 4 months.
 With the gym shut (and no tennis) I was basically left with the Wattbike and continued using that many times a week until ‘normality’ returned (promptly not using it for 4 months!).
 My power was around 40% up on 12 months before and the fact that I had adopted a dog for lock-down also helped with daily walking (needless to say he stayed!).